vg11072001/Machine-Learning/ml notes/Theory/NN ZerotoHero Series/ZtoNN Series Readme.md

 	- Llama index
 	- Ragas to evaluate models

+## 27th Readings

+- How to Scale Your Model, its a 12 chapter: [link ](https://jax-ml.github.io/scaling-book/)

 # Ops
 ## CUDA kernels:
 - https://maharshi.bearblog.dev/optimizing-softmax-cuda/
 - https://github.com/mayank31398/cute-kernels
+- Umar Jamil for Cuda 100 days discord channel

 ### Useful Links
 - Retrieval augmented generation, a current popular method to utilize LLMs to retrieve from a database instead of putting everything in a context window.
 But how does it work?
 Today I will walk through the most basic idea of RAG and the current meta of how RAG is used, and what it is composed of. some papers